verisign/smaug-tbird-plugin/README.md

   * ```autoreconf -i && ./configure && make && sudo make install```
 * Compile Smaug Add-on (see &quot;Compiling&quot; Section, below):
   * ``git clone https://github.com/verisign/smaug-tbird-plugin.git && cd smaug-tbird-plugin&& make``
-* Install Add-on (see &quot;Thunderbird Extension Installation&quot; Section, above):
+* Install Add-on (see &quot;Thunderbird Extension Installation&quot; Section, below):
   * If you don't have an S/MIME certificate already, you can generate one using a script from libsmaug's
 installation: smime-gen.sh
   * Open Thunderbird